Laser Vision Correction - LASIK (Laser in-situ Keratomileusis) and PRK (Photorefractive Keratectomy)

-LASIK (laser in-situ keratomileusis) is a widely used refractive eye surgery to correct nearsightedness, farsightedness, astigmatism (improper curvature of the eye’s surface), and sometimes, presbyopia (loss of ability to focus on nearby objects),
+LASIK (laser in-situ keratomileusis) and PRK (photorefractive keratectomy are two widely used refractive eye surgeries to correct nearsightedness, farsightedness, astigmatism (improper curvature of the eye’s surface), and sometimes, presbyopia (loss of ability to focus on nearby objects).

 The surgery works by remoulding or reshaping the cornea (the transparent dome-shaped front part of the eye), allowing proper focusing of the light that passes through the cornea onto the retina (light-sensitive membrane at the back of the eye).

 What are the pre-operative procedures?